PiretKaap/Forest-value/README.md

 # Description of Data Protection
 The fundamental principles, governing the processing of data in the project, are as follows:
 1. Legality – the data provided by Company X are being processed;
-2. Purpose limitation – the data shall be used solely for the calculation of the value of forest land;
+2. Purpose limitation – the data shall be used solely for the calculation of the value of forest;
 3. Data minimalisation – only the minimum amount of data necessary to achieve the objective shall be processed;
 4. Retention period – the period of data retention shall be determined by Company X;
 5. Security – the data will not be shared with third parties and will be kept safe.